odino/odino.github.com/source/_posts/2018-08-23-secure-your-web-application-with-these-http-headers.markdown

 ## X-Permitted-Cross-Domain-Policies

-Very much related to CORS, the `X-Permitted-Cross-Domain-Policies` targets cross domain policies for Adobe products (namely Flash and Acrobat).
+Very much related to CORS, the `X-Permitted-Cross-Domain-Policies` targets cross-domain policies for Adobe products (namely Flash and Acrobat).

-I won't go much into the details, as this is a header that targets very specific use cases: long story short, Adobe products handle cross domain request through a `crossdomain.xml` file in the root of the domain the request is targeting, and the `X-Permitted-Cross-Domain-Policies` defines policies to access this file.
+I won't go much into the details, as this is a header that targets very specific use cases: long story short, Adobe products handle cross-domain request through a `crossdomain.xml` file in the root of the domain the request is targeting, and the `X-Permitted-Cross-Domain-Policies` defines policies to access this file.